This tutorial demonstrates how to add values to cells and columns in Excel and Google Sheets.

 - First, select the cell with the value you want to add (here, cell C2), right-click, and from the drop-down menu, choose Copy (or use the shortcut CTRL + C).

-- After that, select the cells where you want to subtract the value and right-click on the data range (here, A2:A6).
-In the drop-down menu, click on Paste Special.
+- Select the cells where you want to subtract the value and right-click on the data range (here, A2:A6).
+In the drop down, click Paste Special.

-- The Paste Special window will appear.
+- This brings up the Paste Special dialog box.
 Under the Operation section choose Add, and then click OK.

 You’ll see the result as a number within the same cells.
-(In this example, 10 was added to each value from the data range A2:A6.)
+(Here, 10 was added to each value from the data range A2:A6.)
 This method is better if you don’t want to display the results in a new column and don’t need to retain a record of the original values.

 Add Column With Cell References